psychoinformatics-de/datalad-concepts/src/things/unreleased/extra-docs/about.md

 ## Every `thing` must have an identifier

-The `Thing` class, the main class of the schema, has an `id` slot, which takes a URI or CURIE.
+The `Thing` class, the main class of the schema, has an `pid` slot, which takes a URI or CURIE.
 This slot is required, hence any instance of such a class must have a URI or CURIE identifier specified to be valid.
 This is a strong requirement, and an essential pillar for the schema, which will become clear in the following sections.